 Come Follow Me depicts what it means to be a disciple, a follower of Jesus.
 The movie recounts the experience of the Apostle Peter—his misunderstanding, denial, doubts, and fears.
 The answer for Peter is Jesus who assures his disciple of forgiveness through his death on the cross and resurrection from the dead.
 The way for Peter to be a follower of Jesus is found in the power and promises of Jesus’ word – in the same way as it is for us.

 In addition, we have a range of seasonal videos that will be posted as the each celebration approaches.
-Check back for the these and additional videos to come.

 Video Bible studies produced by Lutheran Hour Ministries